 NERR - Research

 Research directly related to the management of the ACE reserve's resources is actively encouraged and is a high priority.
-More than 30 research and monitoring projects (including cumulative environmental impacts, contaminant assessments, population assessments and environmental stress indicators) have been conducted by government agencies, academic institutions and private organizations in or adjacent to the ACE Basin NERR.
-However, the primary focus of the reserve research program is to conduct long-term monitoring projects that provide spatial and temporal information about the physical, chemical and biological conditions in the ACE Basin.
+Numerous research and monitoring projects (including cumulative environmental impacts, contaminant assessments, population assessments and environmental stress indicators) have been conducted by government agencies, academic institutions and private organizations in or adjacent to the ACE Basin NERR.
+The Research Sector of the ACE Basin NERR operates an extensive environmental research and monitoring program that provides significant infrastructure and databases for collaborating visiting scientists.
+Research questions for which the Sector seeks partners focus on:

 Systemwide Monitoring Program